 4. Magnesium: Overindulgence Can Cause Bowel Tsunami

-When we choose low-carb eating scheme, imbalance in electrolyte is bound to happen.
+When we choose a low-carb eating scheme, imbalance in electrolyte is bound to happen.
 To make up for that minerals deficiency, we take vitamins and electrolyte supplements.
 Supplementing magnesium is very common in keto diet.

 However, excessive magnesium intake can cause loose stool.
-When we consume too much magnesium, our body discharge those additional magnesium through stool, triggering diarrhea.
+When we consume too much magnesium, our body discharges those additional magnesium through stool, triggering diarrhea.
 The other two side-effect that we see as the result of high dose magnesium intake are:

 - Abdominal Cramp